phisch/cursor-theme-builder/README.md

 There is also a sub-schema for animations, which is available at `https://phisch.github.io/cursor-theme-builder/schemas/Animations.json`.

-You can use the (currently a bit buggy) [web interface](https://phisch.github.io/cursor-theme-builder/) to create animations.
+You can use the [web interface](https://phisch.github.io/cursor-theme-builder/) to create animations.
 It supports auto-completion and validation, and updates the animated cursor in real-time.
 Drag and drop a SVG file on top of the animated cursor to replace the loaded one.

-> [!NOTE]
-> Since the animation can sometimes get out of sync, just copy your JSON, reload the page and paste it back in.
-Sorry for the inconvenience, the project is still in development, and SVG.js isn't really made for this use case.

-The available animations are **currently** a bit limited, but I plan on adding most of the SVG.js functions in the future.

 ## Aliases